 Paradoxical Relaxation and the treatment of prostatitis/chronic pelvic pain syndrome

-In a recent New York Times article (see excerpt below), the usefulness of concentration is discussed as an integral part of a discussion of mindfulness.
+In a recent New York Times article (see excerpt below), the usefulness of concentration as an integral part of a discussion of mindfulness is discussed.
 The ability to concentrate is not a subject that is often discussed in psychological literature on pain reduction; thus, this article is a welcome addition in the narrative of what we consider a critical issue in dealing successfully with chronic pelvic pain.

 A recent article in the Korean Journal of Urology (see below) documented that men diagnosed with chronic prostatitis/chronic pelvic pain syndrome (chronic prostatitis, chronic pelvic pain syndrome) were significantly more stressed than control groups.
 The report showed that higher levels of depression, anxiety, and perceptions of stress were closely related to increased levels of pain and decreased quality of life levels.